jesse-kaufman/plantsdb/README.md

 |      **harvestedOn** | _date (YYYY-MM-DD)_                                |           |
 |    **cureStartedOn** | _date (YYYY-MM-DD)_                                |           |

-**Notes about plant status:**
+**Notes:**

-Archived plants are hidden by default.
-Inactive plants are plants that have been "deleted" through the API.
+- Archived plants are hidden by default.
+- Inactive plants are plants that have been "deleted" through the API.
 They are only marked as inactive so they can be "undeleted" if necessary.

 ---